deanblackborough/php-quill-renderer/README.md

 ## PHP < 7.2

-Please use version v1.01.1 or v2.03.1 if you are using an earlier version of PHP, versions 1 and 2 are not feature complete with v3, v3 is a almost complete rewrite.
+Please use version v1.01.1 or v2.03.1 if you are using a version of PHP below 7.2, versions 1 and 2 are not feature with version 3 and are unlikely to ever be updated, the v3 is so much more flexible.

 ## Installation

-The easiest way to use the renderer is with composer. ```composer require deanblackborough/php-quill-renderer```, alternatively include the classes in src/ in your library or app.
+The easiest way to use the renderer is via composer. ```composer require deanblackborough/php-quill-renderer```, alternatively you can include the classes in my src/ directory in your library or app.

 ## Usage
 ```